PredatH0r/ChanSort/readme.md

 --------------
 ChanSort is a PC/Windows application that allows you to reorder your TV's channel list.
 Most modern TVs can transfer channel lists via USB stick, which you can plug into your PC.
-ChanSort supports various models from **Hisense** (NEW), LG, Panasonic, Samsung, Toshiba and the Linux VDR project.
+ChanSort supports various models from Hisense, Samsung, LG, Panasonic, Toshiba and the Linux VDR project.

 ![screenshot](http://beham.biz/chansort/ChanSort-en.png)